 It will all come naturally.
 Even with my blog, I had all these to-dos but now I’m going with the flow and it’s kinda working (so far).
 I just get inspired to set up a newsletter or to write an article and I do it.
 Instead of following some plan or schedule and make myself do it, I go with the flow and inspiration.

-I still use Wunderlist for capturing ideas but I do not write ‘plans of actions’ anymore and I’m not trying to figure it all out with my brain.
+Nowadays I use Evernote for capturing ideas but I do not write ‘plans of actions’ anymore and I’m not trying to figure it all out with my brain.

 2. LEVELING UP (aka Progressing and Rewards)